piotr-yuxuan/malli-cli/README.md

 [![GitHub license](https://img.shields.io/github/license/piotr-yuxuan/malli-cli)](https://github.com/piotr-yuxuan/malli-cli/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/piotr-yuxuan/malli-cli)](https://github.com/piotr-yuxuan/malli-cli/issues)

+Maturity notice: it is currently under development but can already provide some help.
+The error handling should be improved before it is considered more stable.

 # What it offers

 This library provides out-of-the-box cli parsing.
 It exposes a function which takes a vector of strings `args` as input and return a map that can later be merged with the config.
-As such it intends to play nicely with configuration tools, so you may have the following workflow:
+As such it intends to play nicely with configuration tools, so you may have the following
+workflow:

 - Retrieve value from some configuration management system ;
 - Consider command line arguments as configuration ad-hoc overrides, tokenise them and structure them into a map of command-line options;
 - Merge the two partial values above and fill the blank with default values;
 - If the resulting value conforms to what you expect (schema validation) you may finally use it with confidence.

 # Capabilities

 - Long option flag and value `--long-option VALUE` may give

 ``` clj
 {:long-option "VALUE"}
 ```

 - Grouped flag and value with `--long-option=VALUE` may give

 ``` clj
 {:long-option "VALUE"}
 ```

 - Short option names with `-s VALUE` may give

 ``` clj
 {:some-option "VALUE"}
 ```

 - Options that accept a variable number of arguments: `-a -b val0 --c val1 val2`

 ``` clj
 {:option-a true
  :option-b "val0"
  :option-c ["val1" "val2"]}
 ```

-- Non-option arguments are supported directly amongst options, or after a double-dash so `-a 1 ARG0 -b 2 -- ARG1 ARG2` may be equivalent to:
+- Non-option arguments are supported directly amongst options, or after a double-dash so `-a 1 ARG0 -b 2 -- ARG1 ARG2` may be
+  equivalent to:

 ``` clj
 {:option-a 1
  :option-b 2